MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 | Surface Laptop Studio | 20H2       | 21H2       |
 | Surface Go 3          | 20H2       | 21H2       |
 | Surface Pro 8         | 20H2       | 21H2       |

-### Windows 10 only

-The ability to get the OS version you need directly from Surface includes delivery of factory shrink-wrapped devices fully configured with the requisite firmware, drivers, and security policies.
-The additional $30 fee covers the cost of this service along with the following benefits that allow you to:

-- Provide your users with the latest Surface hardware today while upgrading to Windows 11 at your own pace.
-- Reduce your exposure to potential supply chain vulnerabilities by eliminating the need to reimage to Windows 10.
-- Save time with Windows Autopilot zero-touch deployment, including faster app and policy updates and fewer help desk calls.

 ## How to order